-Can I modify configuration files created by Thirdlane PBX?
+Can I modify configuration files directly?

-How do I update Thirdlane PBX
+How do I update Thirdlane Business PBX or Thirdlane Multi Tenant PBX?

-Updating Thirdlane PBX and Thirdlane Multi Tenant PBX is very easy and allows you to perform a complete update - from operating system to all the Thirdlane managed components.
 Note that in order to get updates and use the latest versions of Thirdlane software you have to be current on your license.
 License status is available on the License page of Thirdlane Communications Manager web GUI.